maer-me/dice_roller/README.md

 ## Road map
 - ~~Main dice logic in place, should allow the user to roll any conceivable dice and also create dice-sets of multiple identical dies.~~
+- Early versions will run with a CLI interface.
 - Fully functional graphical user interface.
 Most likely web based.
   - Add the ability to create dies using a form.
   - Add the ability to create sets with different dies.